Cannabis Made Clear

 Tips for staying safe

-• Call for a taxi or rideshare.
+• call for a taxi or rideshare

-• Use public transit.
+• use public transit

-• Call a close friend or family member.
+• call a close friend or family member

-• Have a designated driver.
+• arrange for a designated driver

 Knowing — and adhering to — the laws of your province or territory can help you stay safe after consuming cannabis.